 Easter Seals Blake Foundation (ESBF) just completed their 9th month of services in Graham and Greenlee Counties.
 The project has greatly increased accessibility and is seeing significant growth.
 In FY17, SEACAP averaged 420 rides per month for their services.
-In the success of the program, ESBF management has expressed the desire to pursue FTA 5311 (Public Transit) funding in FY20.
-SEAGO will be updating the 2016 Transit Feasibility Study and will be assisting ESBF initiate the 5311 application process.

-I will be glad to answer any questions you may have at the meeting.
+In the success of the progra 5311 (Public Transit) fund m, ESBF management has e ership with over 1,100 rides.
+Due to expressed the desire to pursue FTA updating the 2016 Transit Feasibility ation process.
+I will be glad to answer any / questions you may have at th ne meeting.
+Action Requested: ☐ Action Requested Below

-Action Requested: